manumahal/pasis-inlogg/README.md

-Simple sscript for logging into PASiS with AutoHotkey v2.
+Simple script for logging into PASiS with AutoHotkey v2.